-The Governance Boards are held every week on a Thursday in the four quadrants of Surrey – South East, South West, North East and North West.
+The Governance Boards are held every week on a Wednesday (or a Thursday) in the four quadrants of Surrey – South East, South West, North East and North West.

 The Chair is usually the SEND Area Manager of the quadrant.
 They are attended by a mixture of professionals to discuss and make decisions on some or all of the following: